syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

             Type = ConnectorSegmentType.Bezier,
             BezierConnectorSettings = new BezierConnectorSettings()
             {
-                //Defines the visibility of the control points ControlPointsVisibility = ControlPointsVisibility.Intermediate
+                //Define the visibility of the control points.
+                ControlPointsVisibility = ControlPointsVisibility.Intermediate
             },
         };